justinrgarrard/world-of-naevis.net/docs/gm_guide/dungeons/dungeons.md

 ##### Threat

 > In contrast to hazards, threats can be resolved by beating someone (or something) up.
 A pack of wolves, an ambush of goblins, and an undead necromancer are all threats.
-However, most threats can also be negotiated through diplomacy, bribery, or trickery should players demonstrate the necessary cunning.
+However, **most threats can also be negotiated through diplomacy, bribery, or trickery** should players demonstrate the necessary cunning.

 ##### Oddity

 > These are rooms where nothing is overtly hostile or impeding the players.
-Instead, some feature of the room allows for optional interaction.
+Instead, some feature of the room allows for **optional interaction**.
 A cursed sword stuck in the ground is in oddity, as is a demon trapped in a magic circle.
 The players can choose to ignore an oddity without issue, or take a risk (usually for the promise of extra treasure).

 ---